BryceMLanders/Bryce-s-portfolio/README.md

+## Bryce's Minimal portfolio page

+I created this page to reflect my work and the time spent at Code Institute.
+I wanted to keep the design simple so the projects and content imbedded within the site would stand out.

+# Design ideas
+* The colors I picked reflect my favorite colors.
+Crimsion with accents of Cream and black.
+* Font is FontAwesome.
+A simple font that does'nt distract from the content of the page, but enhances the views experience.

 # [Start Bootstrap](http://startbootstrap.com/) - [Landing Page](http://startbootstrap.com/template-overviews/landing-page/)

 [Landing Page](http://startbootstrap.com/template-overviews/landing-page/) is a multipurpose landing page template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).